 1987 was a great year.
 Now I know why Strong Bad constantly refers to it.

 To skip to the next article, click here.

 Electronic board game/adventure game based on Sherlock Holmes

 Created by Origin Systems, who should have just stuck with Ultima

 1987 was a very difficult year to evaluate.
 There were many, many great games that didn’t quite make the cut to receive a game appreciation article.
-Even more difficult was choosing which game ought to receive an honorable mention.
+Even more difficult was choosing which game ought to receive the honorable mention.
 I desperately wanted to include Final Fantasy, a buggy grind-fest, Contra, the game that popularized the Konami code because it’s unreasonably difficult, and Rock Man (Mega Man in the U.S.), which was a rough draft of the masterpiece Rock Man 2.
-I had to pick only one game, however, and for better or worse Metal Gear won out.
+I could pick only one game, however, and Metal Gear won out.
 So let’s take a look.

 Following the success of Super Mario Bros. in 1985/86, there was an explosion of games in the US, especially for the NES.
 Most of these, I must confess, were awful.
 But among the fields of thorns there were quite a few roses.
 These are the ones that almost made it into the bouquet, but had to be pruned off for the benefit of the fair recipient (that would be you).